-An important limitation of the theoretical models describing an information-seeking behaviour, in general, is that they are often based on anecdotal evidence drawn from a handful of dialogue transcripts rather than on systematic empirical observations.
-Our goal is to establish a mechanism that can enable us to continuously refine the theories of conversational search based on the growing volume of empirical data.
+An important limitation of these theoretical models describing an information-seeking behaviour, in general, is that they are often based on anecdotal evidence drawn from a handful of dialogue transcripts rather than on systematic empirical observations.
+In contrast to prior work, Trippas et al. [43] performed thematic analysis of the information-seeking dialogue datasets (SCSdata and MISC) by manually labeling 1,710 utterances from 53 dialogue transcripts.
+Such analysis allowed them to develop a fine-grained labeling schema, SCoSAS, describing the interactions in conversational search.
+SCoSAS includes 84 labels grouped into three main themes: Task Level, Discourse Lever and Other.
+Unfortunately, this approach for grounded theory building through dialogue analysis does not scale since it relies on manual annotations of dialogue transcripts.
+Training a supervised classifier requires a large number of annotated samples, which are not available on such a finegrained level.
+Our goal in this paper is to establish a mechanism that can enable us to continuously refine the theories of conversational search based on the growing volume of empirical data.

 There are major gaps in our understanding of the specifics of dialogue interactions that occur in the context of conversational search [40].
-In particular, Radlinski and Craswell [30] contribute a fundamental set of requirements for a conversational search system, which includes mixed initiative, user and system revealment.
+In particular, Radlinski and Craswell [30] contribute a fundamental set of requirements for a conversational search system, which includes mixed initiative, user revealment and system revealment.
 The mechanisms underlying these concepts are yet poorly understood.
 To fill this gap, we conduct a large-scale dialogue analysis that focuses on several dimensions of mixed initiative in dialogues.